ddsbook/blog/2014/drafts/can-you-track-me-now.md

                     sprintf("data/%s",x))
     })

->NOTE: I'm storing all the data files in a `data` subdirectory of the project I started for this exaple.
+>NOTE: As you can see in the example, I'm storing all the data files in a `data` subdirectory of the project I started for this exaple.

-While the `metadata.sqlite` file is intersting, the data really isn't all that useful for this post since the Xfinity app doesn't use most of it (and is very US-centric).
-Therefore, we'll focus on taking a look at the hotspot data, specifically the `sites` table:
+While the `metadata.sqlite` file *is* interesting, the data really isn't all that useful for this post since the Xfinity app doesn't use most of it (and is very US-centric).
+I suspect that data is far more interesting in the full BSG hotspot data set (which we aren't using here).
+Therefore, we'll just focus on taking a look at the hotspot data, specifically the `sites` table:

     :::sql
     CREATE TABLE "sites" (